watusi/jquery-mobile-iscrollview/README.md

 This event is triggered when iScroll's internal `refresh()` function is called.
 It is called after iScroll has calculated the scroll range, but before it has updated the scroll bar.

-As such, it is of dubious value to applications.
+*This event is of dubious value to applications.
 The widget uses this internally to support pull-down/pull-up.
+(It seems it was put just where it is just for that purpose - to support pull-up/pull-down.)*

-If you want to do some refresh of jQuery Mobile structures (such as listview) contained within the scroller prior to scroller refresh, see the `iscroll_onbeforerefresh` event and the optional callback parameter to the `refresh()` function.
+If you want to do some refresh of jQuery Mobile structures (such as listview) contained within the scroller prior to scroller refresh, see the `iscroll_onbeforerefresh` event and the optional `callbackBefore` parameter to the `refresh()` function.

 ####iscroll_onbeforerefresh